gnang/HypermatrixAlgebraPackage/README.md

 # Basic hypermatrix operation

-The [BM product](http://arxiv.org/abs/1411.6270) is implemented for conformable hypermatrices all orders.
+The [BM product](http://arxiv.org/abs/1411.6270) is implemented for conformable hypermatrices of all orders.
 The BM product is computed as follows

 ```python
 sage: H1=Prod(HM(3,2,'a'), HM(2,2,'c')) # Matrix product